Xinran1205/HPC-LBM/README.md

 ## Compiling and running

+### Compiling and running the vectorized or OpenMP version of the code

-To compile type `make`.
+Type `make`.
 Editing the values for `CC` and `CFLAGS` in the Makefile can be used to enable different compiler options or use a different compiler.
 These can also be passed on the command line:

     $ make CFLAGS="-O3 -fopenmp -DDEBUG"